chizzletaz/BakeAndBinge/README.md

 - The user get’s a visual feedback during certain actions (e.g. focussing on, clicking on, hovering over buttons and links).
 - Flash messages are used to confirm actions.
 - Modal pop ups are used as defensive programming, i.e. prompting the user if they are sure of their action.
-- The user get's a feedback when an error as occurred.
+- The user get's a feedback when an error as occurred (warning text or via error handlers).

 ### **The pages**
 **FRONTEND**
-The website will have 13 pages.
-Each page will have a navbar and a footer.
+The website will have 13 pages plus 3 error handler pages.
+Each page will have a navbar and a footer, except for the error handler pages.
 The navbar links are depending on whether a user is logged in or not and if the user is the admin.

 **The landing page/home page:** *(index.html - route: /, /home)*
 The main page has a navbar with links for home, shop, recipes (dropdown menu to search by category), register, login and a search icon.